docker/docs/docker-hub/repos.md

 complete.
 After clicking the "Add webhook" button, simply add as many URLs as necessary in your chain.

-The first webhook in a chain will be called after a successful push.
-Subsequent URLs will be contacted after the callback has been validated.
+The first webhook in a chain is called after a successful push.
+Subsequent URLs are contacted after the callback has been validated.

 ### Validating a callback

-In order to validate a callback in a webhook chain, you need to
+To validate a callback in a webhook chain, you need to

 1. Retrieve the `callback_url` value in the request's JSON payload.
 1. Send a POST request to this URL containing a valid JSON body.

-> **Note**: A chain request will only be considered complete once the last
+> **Note**: A chain request is only considered complete once the last
 > callback has been validated.

 To help you debug or simply view the results of your webhook(s), view the